 when did Uganda re-open it's national parks

-Uganda re-opens all its primates' national park for tourists planning to visit Uganda amidst the prevailing coronavirus, although it’s accompanied by strict standard operating policies.
+Uganda reopens all its national parks for tourists planning to visit Uganda amidst the prevailing coronavirus, although it’s accompanied by strict standard operating policies.

 Uganda’s primates’ national park was closed in late March 2020 by the government due to the outbreak of COVID-19 to prevent the virus from spreading to the primates.